ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 The easiest way to code text, is to select some text, then left-click with the mouse on a code.
 A second way is to select a code, then select some text.
 Right-click and mark the text to assign it to the selected code.
 Hover the mouse pointer over coded text to see a tooltip of the code.
 Coded text can be uncoded by clicking on the text segment and pressing the Unmark button.

+Coded text segments can be memoed - through the right-click menu or by clicking on the pencil and red notepad icon.

 The tooltip is shown in the below image of overlapping codes.

 Overlapping codes can be difficult to view clearly.
 Overlaps have an overline above the text to show overlapping sections.
 Mouse hover will show coded text, including overlaps.
 Clicking in an overlap shows a selection box at the top of the screen where you can select to view one or the other highlighted coded text.